Do you ever wish that the eternal inner conflict would just *shut up*?!

 Are you ready to tap?

 Take a nice deep breath…

 (Ok, take another one and let it flow to the bottom of your lungs, really breathe, if that’s safe for you).

 Feel your feet on the ground… wiggle your toes.

 Look around the room and notice that you are safe, right this minute.
 There are no lions or tigers or angry bosses there (assuming there aren’t.
 If there are, please move yourself to a safe space, then begin again).

-Even though the self-criticism is overwhelming sometimes, most of it is younger selves who learned it from others… and they’re just trying to protect me from pain and judgement.
+Even though the self-criticism is overwhelming sometimes, most of it is younger selves who learned it from others… and they’re just trying to protect me from pain and judgment.